Writing and mailing a fundraising letter to your donors is a popular fundraising strategy for nonprofit organizations.

 Your purpose in raising money through the mail is two-fold: generate dollars for immediate needs and build relationships with individual donors for long-term success.

-So, what does it take to get the letter right so you can raise thousands through the mail, even if this is your first mailing or if your last letter was a total flop?
+So, what does it take to get your fundraising letter right so you can raise thousands through the mail, even if this is your first mailing or if your last letter was a total flop?

 Before you decide to spend money on a mailing, it’s best to make sure your nonprofit is READY to be successful in the mail.

 Review this short checklist and make sure you can check ALL the blocks before you decide to invest money in a fundraising letter.

 Do you have at least 25 names to mail to?

 Can you clearly describe how you’re making a difference in the world?

 Are you currently and consistently communicating with those you will mail to?

 Do you know what it costs you to deliver a unit of service, down to the penny?